Route de Presles is a balcony road in France

-Roads prone to landslides are regularly shutdowns for maintenance.
+The road is prone to landslides and regularly shuts down for maintenance.
 Do not forget to check this before you go.
-Keep an eye on the condition of the road, including the possible presence of stones fell from the walls, which could make you deviate from your path.
-The road is in dreadful condition and requires strong nerves to negotiate it.
+Keep an eye on the condition of the road, including the possible presence of stones fallen from the walls, which could make you deviate from your path.

 When is the best time to drive Route de Presles?